The plastic soup

 TopDutch region: the hotspot for polymer knowledge

 In the Netherlands, a New Plastics Economy is rapidly taking shape.
 That should not come as a surprise: the country leads the way in plastic recycling.
 According to figures from PlasticsEurope, the plastics industry association in Europe, the Netherlands - together with Germany, Norway, Sweden and Denmark - is one of the top five countries with the highest recycling rates.
 In addition, it has renowned knowledge institutions, which are looking for sustainable alternatives to oil-based plastics.
 The focus is particularly strong in the TopDutch region.
-At Chemport Europe, the Chemical Cluster Emmen in specific, traditionally produces polymers, plastics and fibers.
+At Chemport Europe, the Chemical Cluster Emmen specifically, traditionally produces polymers, plastics and fibers.
 There is ample knowledge of polymers and fibers.
 For some years now, there has been a huge ambition to green these raw materials for plastics - or to recover them from plastic waste.
 The great advantage of the TopDutch region is that knowledge institutions and the business community work closely together.
 Potential technologies are jointly tested and, if desired, scaled up to a pilot plant.
 Support from local authorities is also essential.
 Regional governments are investing heavily in the greening of its chemical clusters.

 Time for an exploration.
 We now outline the steps the TopDutch region has already taken towards a New Plastics Economy and experts will tell us about the innovations that have taken off, but also about the challenges that lie ahead.